ngraves51/Portfolio/final-project/FinalProject_Part2_NickGraves.md

 Audience | Description
 ---------|------------
 Target Audience | People living in the United States of America, with a credit history and at least an average degree of education (High School Graduate).
 Preferably between 18 and 55 years of age, who have an interest in personal finance.
-Sample | This sample was limited to 3 Americans of different ages: a female architect in mid 20s, a female journalist in early 30s, and a male software programmer in mid 40s.
+Sample | This sample was limited to 3 Americans of different ages: a female architect in mid 20s, a female journalist in early 30s, and a male software engineer in mid 40s.
 All of them have some knowledge about the US Credit Reporting System and data visualizations.
 All of them have at least a Bachelors degree.
 I approached these individuals to interview because they fit the target audience criteria and they were readily availible.

 **Research Goals**